Lukas238/addrepo/readme.md

 ## Configuration

-Use this command to initialize the configurtation process:
+Use this command to initialize the configuration process:
 ```
 addrepo -i
 ```